pantgram/Request-Reply-Messaging-App/README.md

 # Request-Reply Messaging App

-Παντελεήμων Γραμματικοπουλος

-ΑΕΜ 3631

-**MessagingServer.java -**
- Η κλάση αυτη υλοποιεί τον server του app.
- Περιέχει την main κλάση , η οποία δέχεται σαν  όρισμα τον πίνακα args[], που έχει το port_number(args[0]).
- Επίσης η main συνδέει τον server με τους clients, χρησιμοποιόντας το RMI.

-**MessagingClient -**
- Η κλάση αυτη υλοποιεί τον clients του app.
-Περιέχει και αυτη την main,
-και δέχεται σαν  όρισμα τον πίνακα args[], όπου το args[0] ειναι η ip , το args[1] είναι το port_number, και τα υπόλοιπα σχετίζονται με τα requests  του client.
-Παράλληλα, η main συνδέει τον client με τον server χρησιμοποιόντας RMI, και διακρίνει περιπτώσεις του FN_ID(args[2]) για τα requests του client και καλεί τις κατάλληλες μεθόδους από την κλάση RemoteRMI.

-**Message -**
-Η κλάση Message αντικατροπτίζει ένα μήνυμα ενός χρήστη. Τα private πεδία του είναι τα countMessages,id_message, isRead, sender, receiver, body. Η κλάση αυτή περιέχει τον κατασκευαστή της , και διάφορους setters και getters για τα private πεδία της.

- **Account -**
-Η κλάση Account αντικατροπτίζει τον λογαριασμό ενός χρήστη. Τα private πεδία του είναι τα username, authToken, messageBox.
- Η κλάση αυτή περιέχει τον κατασκευαστή της , και διάφορους setters και getters για τα private πεδία της.

-**RMI -** Η RMI είναι ένα interface.
- Κάνει extend την Remote και περιέχει τις υπογραφές των μεθόδων της RemoteRMI που χρειάζονται για τα requests του χρήστη.

-**RemoteRMI -** Η κλάση αυτή κάνει extend την UnicastRemoteObject και κάνει implement την RMI.
-Τα private πεδία της είναι το  ArrayList<Account> accounts που περιέχει τους λογαριασμούς των χρηστών και το systemExit που είναι το μήνυμα που θα εμφανιστεί στον χρήστη, μέσω τους getter του.
+MessagingServer.java - This class implements the server of the app.
+It contains the main class, which accepts the args[] array as an argument, where args[0] is the port_number.
+Additionally, the main connects the server with the clients using RMI.

+MessagingClient - This class implements the clients of the app.
+It also contains the main class, and accepts the args[] array as an argument, where args[0] is the IP, args[1] is the port_number, and the rest are related to the client’s requests.
+At the same time, the main connects the client with the server using RMI, and distinguishes cases of FN_ID(args[2]) for the client’s requests and calls the appropriate methods from the RemoteRMI class.

+Message - The Message class represents a user’s message.
+Its private fields are countMessages, id_message, isRead, sender, receiver, body.
+This class contains its constructor, and various setters and getters for its private fields.

+Account - The Account class represents a user’s account.
+Its private fields are username, authToken, messageBox.
+This class contains its constructor, and various setters and getters for its private fields.

+RMI - RMI is an interface.
+It extends Remote and contains the method signatures of RemoteRMI needed for the user’s requests.

- Επίσης, η κλάση περιλαμβάνει τις μεθόδους που υλοποιούν τα αιτήματα του χρήστη, οι οποίες είναι η createAccount(String username), showAccounts(int authToken), sendMessage(int authToken, String recipient, String body), showInbox(int authToken), readMessage(int authToken, int id_message), deleteMessage(int authToken, int id_message).
- Παράλληλα για να διευκολυνθεί η υλοποίηση των παραπάνω υπάρχουν οι βοηθητικές μέθοδοι removeFromMessageBox(ArrayList<Message> messageBox, Message messageToRemove), findUsername(int authToken), authTokenValid(int authToken), findMessageValid(int id_message, ArrayList<Message> messageBox)
+RemoteRMI - This class extends UnicastRemoteObject and implements RMI.
+Its private fields are ArrayList<Account> accounts, which contains the user accounts, and systemExit, which is the message that will be displayed to the user through its getter.
+Additionally, the class includes methods that implement the user’s requests, which are createAccount(String username), showAccounts(int authToken), sendMessage(int authToken, String recipient, String body), showInbox(int authToken), readMessage(int authToken, int id_message), deleteMessage(int authToken, int id_message).
+To facilitate the implementation of the above, there are also helper methods removeFromMessageBox(ArrayList<Message> messageBox, Message messageToRemove), findUsername(int authToken), authTokenValid(int authToken), findMessageValid(int id_message, ArrayList<Message> messageBox).